Let’s face it, rejection sucks. And getting rejected from TechStars, after making it to the final round of interviews REALLY sucks.

 “No one brags about almost making it into Harvard.”

 We’re not going to sugar coat it, we were bummed.
-When you believe that you had all of the boxes ticked (team, product, idea, traction) hearing the words, “unfortunately we don’t have a slot for you” hits pretty hard.
+Everyone wants to get into TechStars, but when you believe that you had all of the boxes ticked (team, product, idea, traction) hearing the words, “unfortunately we don’t have a slot for you” hits pretty hard.

 But fear not.